How to Create a Phishing Campaign

 • Click the three-dot menu (⋮) on any template card.

-• Keep an eye on the “Selected” counter to track how many pieces you’ve chosen.
+• Keep an eye on the selected counter to track how many templates you’ve chosen.

 Step 3.
 Select Recipients

-• Specific Departments - Target select teams/ groups.
+• Specific Departments - Target by department or group

-Note: Unlicensed learners will be automatically excluded.
-To include them in future campaigns, remember to renew their licenses.
+Unlicensed learners will be automatically excluded.
+To include them in future campaigns, remember to Renew Their Licenses.

 Step 4.
 Set a Schedule

-2. Scheduled - Choose a date and time using the calendar icon.
+2. Scheduled - Choose a start date, duration, and time for the phishing campaign to begin.

 *For Random Delivery: